Seth Beer: Houston Astros

 The Houston Astros selected Beer in the first round, with the 28th overall selection, of 2018 MLB draft.
-Beer signed with the Astros on June 13, 2018 for a $2.25 million signing bonus.
-He was assigned on June 15, 2018 to the Tri-City ValleyCats of the Short-Season A New York–Penn League, where he hit a two-run homer in his minor league debut.
-On June 27, Beer was promoted to the Quad Cities River Bandits of the Class A Midwest League.
-On July 30, after a short stint with the River Bandits, Beer was promoted to the Buies Creek Astros of the Class A-Advanced Carolina League.
-In 67 games between the three teams, he slashed .304/.389/.496 with 12 home runs and 42 RBIs.
+Beer signed with the Astros on June 13, 2018, for a $2.25 million signing bonus.
+He was assigned on June 15, 2018, to the Tri-City ValleyCats of the Low-A New York–Penn League, where he hit a two-run homer in his minor league debut.
+On June 27, Beer was promoted to the Quad Cities River Bandits of the Single-A Midwest League.
+On July 30, after a short stint with the River Bandits, Beer was promoted to the Buies Creek Astros of the High-A Carolina League.
+In 67 games between the three teams, he slashed .304/.389/.496 with 12 home runs and 42 RBI.

-Beer began 2019 in the Carolina League again with the team renamed the Fayetteville Woodpeckers.
+Beer began 2019 in the Carolina League again with the team, renamed the Fayetteville Woodpeckers.
 Beer was promoted to the Corpus Christi Hooks of the Double-A Texas League in May.